Monterey Institute of International Studies at Soka University of America: Background

 The leadership of Middlebury College, a private "Little Ivy" in the town of Middlebury, Vermont, started to have desires to become a more globally-focused and internationally renowned college at the tail-end of the nineteenth century, almost a hundred years after its founding in the year 1800.
 The first major endeavor into becoming this kind of international institution was the establishment of the Middlebury Language Schools with its first summer language school in German being in the year 1915.
-By the year 2002, Middlebury College, although it did not identify itself as a "university," by this time operated nine intensive summer Language Schools in Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian, and Spanish.
+By 2002, Middlebury College, although it did not identify itself as a "university," operated nine intensive summer language schools in Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian, and Spanish.
 These language schools brought about 1,300 students to its Vermont campuses each year.

-Despite the fact that Monterey's language programs began almost exactly a half-century after the first language school at Middlebury, the Monterey Institute was much quicker to develop a wider range of language programs offered.
-Monterey's Arabic program in 1969, for example, began almost twenty years before Middlebury's Arabic School in 1982.
+Despite the fact that Monterey's language programs began almost exactly a half-century after the first language school at Middlebury, the Monterey Institute was much quicker to develop and offer a wider range of language programs.
+Monterey's Arabic program in 1969, for example, began 13 years before Middlebury's Arabic School in 1982.
 As the two programs grew on opposite sides of the country, throughout the decades, the language schools at MIIS and Middlebury College were often mentioned together as the premier language programs in the country, and operated in a healthy environment of direct competition.
 They did not have many other competitors.
 For example, in a 1974 letter in response to an inquiry from Jenise Cook about which language schools might be preferable, the Deputy Director of the Central Intelligence Agency at the time, Vernon A. Walters wrote:"I was very interested to know of your interest in languages.
-The world in which-we live grows smaller every day and the ability to communicate grows in importance...
+The world in which we live grows smaller every day and the ability to communicate grows in importance...
 I have heard of the Monterey Institute of Foreign Study and everything I have heard of it has been good.
 At Monterey, also, is the Defense Language Institute (for the Armed Forces only), a really superb school.
 Middlebury also has a very good reputation."Middlebury College's other main endeavor in expanding its global reach was by quite literally expanding its international footprint with a program called the C.V.
 Starr-Middlebury Schools Abroad.
 This program began in the year 1949 with a Middlebury graduate degree program at a university in Paris.
-By the year 2002, Middlebury Schools Abroad had sites in China, France, Germany, Italy, Russia, and Spain.
-In 2002, however, through a partnership with SUNY Plattsburgh, the program added seven additional locations in Argentina, Uruguay, Brazil, and Mexico.
+By 2002, Middlebury Schools Abroad had sites in China, France, Germany, Italy, Russia, and Spain.
+In 2002, through a partnership with SUNY Plattsburgh, the program added seven additional locations in Argentina, Uruguay, Brazil, and Mexico.
 The agreement also allowed Middlebury students to access additional universities in South America through SUNY Plattsburgh’s Southern Cone program.
-In addition to the Schools Abroad, about 500 students annually attended the Bread Loaf School of English in Ripton, Vermont, which maintained additional teaching sites in Alaska, New Mexico, and Oxford, England.
+In addition to the Middlebury Schools Abroad, about 500 students annually attended the Bread Loaf School of English in Ripton, Vermont, which maintained additional teaching sites in Alaska, New Mexico, and Oxford, England.